 2. What Do I Want to Gain?

 Yoga was traditionally taught one-on-one so that a teacher could help a student address his or her unique challenges.
-Call us to schedule a Personal Yogi Consultation to help design a plan that takes your health and practice to the next stage.
+Consider a visit with our Yoga Concierge, Maggie, to help design a plan that takes your health and practice to the next stage.

 Yoga should be practiced on a regular basis, and it is recommended that you practice at least three times a week either in a class setting or on your own.
-All yoga classes will help increase flexibility and strength, but to find a class to suit your needs, call the studio at 612.436.4700 or visit our Personal Yogi page.
+All yoga classes will help increase flexibility and strength, but to find a class to suit your needs, call the studio at 612.436.4700 or visit our Yoga Concierge page.